 Prioritizing Goals involves organizing objectives based on their impact and urgency to optimize focus and resources on high-priority items first.
 Prioritizing Goals is particularly useful when multiple goals are in play or resources are limited, allowing teams to concentrate on high-value tasks.

-Prioritizing increased output quality, according to Covey’s (1989, “The 7 Habits of Highly Effective People”) insights on goal management.
+Prioritizing increased output quality, according to Covey’s in year 1989, “The 7 Habits of Highly Effective People” insights on goal management.
 Research by Thrive Global titled “What Science Reveals About The Art Of Prioritization”, a behavior change platform, emphasizes the importance of prioritization in enhancing performance and well-being.
 Their research shows that effective prioritization helps individuals focus on the most important tasks, leading to better outcomes and reduced burnout

 1. Identify High-Impact Goals: Determine which goals have the greatest organizational benefit.